 Disposal and recycling of photovoltaic (PV) modules are of key importance for a successful growth of environmental sustainability.
 The WEEE (waste of electric and electronic equipment) directive has been updated to make the life cycle of solar panels greener.
-All the related operations to achieve these goals are currently undertaken by various non-profit organizations and companies.
+All the related operations to achieve these goals are currently undertaken by various non-profit organisations and companies.

 Two Methods: Thermal and Mechanical

 So far, two different methods, thermal and mechanical, are used to ensure the correct procedure to recover and put back into the production cycle all the materials solar panels are made of.
 The application of the first or the second one depends on the presence of silicon in the solar panel modules.